+J. Exhibits A and B 10

+1 .
+Data Capture Format .
+10

-2. Scope of Exhibit B, Item 12 10
+2 .
+Scope of Exhibit B, Item 12 .
+10

-3. Exhibit B, Item 13 10
+3 Exhibit B, Item 13 .
+10

-III.
-C omments on AOS 11
+III. nments on the Actuarial Opinion Summary

-A. Confidentiality 11
+Confidentiality

-В. Different requirements by state 11
+Different Requirements by State

 Format

-uidance on qualification documentation
+IV dance on Qualification Documentation

-Brief biographical information
+Brief Biographical Information

-"Qualified Actuary" definition
+"Oualified Actuary" Definition

-OVID-19

-I. General comments
+I. General Comments

-A. Reconciliation between documents
+A. Reconciliation Between Documents

-If there are any differences between the values reported in the Actuarial Opinion, AOS, Actuarial Report, and Annual Statement, the Working Group expects Appointed Actuaries to include an explanation for these differences in the appropriate document (Actuarial Opinion, AOS, or Actuarial Report).
+If there are any differences between the values reported in the Statement of Actuarial Opinion (SAO), Actuarial Opinion Summary (AOS), Actuarial Report, and annual statement, the Actuarial Opinion (C) Working Group expects Appointed Actuaries to include an explanation for these differences in the appropriate document; i.e., the SAO, AOS, or Actuarial Report.
 The use of a robust peer review process by the Appointed Actuary should reduce reporting errors and non-reconciling items.

-One situation in which a legitimate difference might arise is in the case of non-tabular discounting: The direct and assumed loss reserves on line 3 of the Actuarial Opinion's Exhibit A come from Schedule P, Part 1, which is gross of non-tabular discounting, while the Actuarial Report and AOS might present the direct and assumed loss reserves on a net of discounting basis.
+One situation in which a legitimate difference might arise is in the case of non-tabular discounting; i.e., the direct and assumed loss reserves on line three of the SAO's Exhibit A come from Schedule P, Part 1, which is gross of non-tabular discounting, while the Actuarial Report and AOS might present the direct and assumed loss reserves on a net of discounting basis

-B. Role of illustrative language in the Instructions
+B. Role of Illustrative Language in the Instructions

-While the Instructions provide some illustrative language, the Working Group encourages Appointed Actuaries to use whatever language they believe is appropriate to clearly convey their opinion and the basis for that opinion.
-In forming their opinion, Appointed Actuaries should consider company-specific characteristics such as intercompany pooling arrangements; recent mergers or acquisitions; and significant changes in operations, product mix, or reinsurance arrangements.
+While the Annual Statement Instructions-Property/Casualty (Instructions) provide some illustrative language, the Working Group encourages Appointed Actuaries to use whatever language they believe is appropriate to clearly convey their opinion and the basis for that opinion.
+In forming their opinion, Appointed Actuaries should consider company-specific characteristics (e.g., intercompany pooling arrangements; recent mergers or acquisitions; and significant changes in operations, product mix, or reinsurance arrangements).

-C. Qualification documentation
+C. Qualification Documentation

-The 2019 Instructions required the Appointed Actuary to provide "qualification documentation" to the Board of Directors upon initial appointment and annually thereafter.
-Upon further discussion, the AOWG is considering amending this requirement starting with Year End 2023 Opinions, to only require the Appointed Actuary to provide "qualification documentation" to the Board of Directors upon initial appointment and once every five years thereafter, unless there are material changes in the company's operations or exposure.
+Starting with the 2019 Instructions, the Appointed Actuary is required to provide qualification documentation to the Board of Directors upon initial appointment and annually thereafter.
+The Working Group is considering an amendment to this requirement starting with year-end 2024 opinions, which would only require the Appointed Actuary to provide qualification documentation to the Board upon initial appointment and eliminate the requirement to provide the documentation annually thereafter.

-The documentation provided to the Board must be available to the regulator upon request and during a financial examination.
+The documentation provided to the Board of Directors must be available to the state insurance regulator upon request and during a financial examination.
 Guidance on qualification documentation is in Section IV of this document.